Sapientis: Strategy

 Sapientis believes that the most successfully way to improve schools, all sectors of society must connect and engage, and not rest until every child in Puerto Rico has access to a quality public education system that develops students' abilities, nurtures their talents and prepares them to compete internationally.
 The organization also believes that when concerned citizens come together with specific ideas about improving schools, positive change can become a reality.
-An analogous process is the Civil Rights Movement in the American South in the 1960s.
-Pressure for change and acts of leadership came from all sectors: formal authority (President Lyndon B. Johnson, Congress, the Courts), the media, from persons of authority within the black community (Martin Luther King Jr.), the general white and black populations, governors who forced schools to integrate and more.

 Adaptive leadership

 The organization, created by Harvard Kennedy School alumni Kristin Ehrgood and Vadim Nikitine, designs and implements programs built on a leadership model developed by renowned leadership professor Dr. Ronald Heifetz.
 The model incorporates elements of disciplines as diverse as philosophy, biology, political science, administration, social psychology and music.
 It has been developed over 20 years and has been implemented in approximately 85 countries around the globe.

 Contrary to leadership models that focus on traits or characteristics of a traditional "leader" the adaptive leadership model views leadership as an action, not a person.
 Any individual, with or without formal authority can exercise leadership by observing, interpreting and intervening within a group or organization.
 Exercising leadership is a recurring activity that forces the organization or group to face its most critical challenges and mobilize its resources in order to generate progress.

 Sapientis' goal over the next three years is to use this model as an essential tool to fulfill its purpose as an organization.

 The name Sapientis comes from Latin and means common sense, knowledge, and wisdom, the organization's core values.